FrankGaribaldi/SheltieEngine/README.md

 Extension to the CorgiEngine

-Most of this will also work work with the Top Down Engine as well.
+Some of these classes can also work work with the Top Down Engine as well or with just feels